awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

       ```
       aws rds --region primary_region \
         describe-global-clusters \
           --global-cluster-identifier global_database_id # optional
       ```

    1. When the `describe-global-clusters` results show a status of `available`, create the primary cluster for the Aurora global database\.
 To do so, use the AWS CLI `[create\-db\-cluster](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-cluster.html)` command\.
-Specify `aurora` for the `--engine` parameter, `5.6.10a` for the `--engine-version` parameter, and `global` for the `--engine-mode` parameter\.
+Specify `aurora` for the `--engine` parameter and `5.6.10a` for the `--engine-version` parameter\.
 Specify the same `--global-cluster-identifier` value as when you created the global database\.
 The following example shows how\.

       For Linux, OS X, or Unix: